zebrenoir/beer_drinker/README.md

 Only problem: when your hand reaches your pocket, you realize that you only have a few pounds left (or dollars or euros or whatever, come on!).
 Therefore, you will have to be strategic when you order your beers.
-Not only you cannot afford a lot of beers, but the few you will drink need to get you drunk.
+Not only you cannot afford a lot of beers, but the few you will drink need to get you drunk effectively.

 Well, lucky you are! ***Beer drinker*** will exactly serve this purpose: